anssiko/light/README.md

-light
+Ambient Light Events Demo
 =====

-Ambient Light Events Demo
+Are We Bright Yet? is a simple Ambient Light Events demo.